SEND Information Report

 - provision of specialist equipment according to need.

-The school recognises the importance of continuing professional development for all teaching and support staff to ensure the progress of all pupils, including those with SEN. In-class provision and support are deployed effectively to ensure that learning is differentiated appropriately and that progress is maximised.
+The school recognises the importance of continuing professional development for all teaching and support staff to ensure the progress of all pupils, including those with SEND.
+In-class provision and support are deployed effectively to ensure that learning is differentiated appropriately and that progress is maximised.

 For some learners we may want to seek advice from specialist teams.
 We have access to services universally provided by West Sussex County Council, which are described on the Local Offer website.

 If a child has a complex special educational need or disability they may have an Education, Health and Care Plan (EHCP).
 This plan specifies the type and level of support needed for the pupil.
-The local authority is responsible for creating the plan through liaison with parents/carers, the pupil, SENCO and other professionals.
+The local authority is responsible for creating the plan through liaison with parents/carers, the pupil, SENDCo and other professionals.

 Monitoring progress is an integral part of teaching and leadership within Milton Mount Primary School.

-Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. We follow the 'assess, plan, do, review' model and ensure that parents/carers and children are involved in each step.
-Before any additional provision is selected to help a child, the SENCO, Teacher, parent/carer and learner, agree what they expect to be different following this intervention.
+Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEND.
+We follow the 'assess, plan, do, review' model and ensure that parents/carers and children are involved in each step.
+Before any additional provision is selected to help a child, the SENDCo, Teacher, parent/carer and learner, agree what they expect to be different following this intervention.
 A baseline will also be recorded, which can be used to compare the impact of the provision.

 Children, Parents/carers and their Teaching and Support Staff will be directly involved in the reviewing process.
 This review can be built in to the intervention itself, or it can be part of the formal meeting held at least once a term, where we all discuss progress and next steps.
 If a learner has an Education, Health and Care Plan (EHC Plan,) the same termly review conversations take place, but the Plan will be formally reviewed annually.